John Creasey: Life and career

 John Creasey was born in Southfields, London Borough of Wandsworth (formerly part of Surrey), to a working-class family.
 He was the seventh of nine children of Ruth and Joseph Creasey, a poor coach maker.
 Creasey was educated at Fulham Elementary School and Sloane School, both in London.
 From 1923 to 1935 he worked various clerical, factory, and sales jobs while trying to establish himself as a writer.
 After a number of rejections, Creasey's first book was published in 1930.
-His first crime novel, Seven Times Seven, was published in January 1932 by Melrose.
-It was a story about a gang of criminals.
+His first crime novel, Seven Times Seven, about a gang of criminals, was published in January 1932 by Melrose.
 In 1935 he became a full-time writer.
 In 1937 alone, twenty-nine of his books were published.
 A phenomenally fast writer, he once suggested that he could be shut up in a glass-box and write there a whole book.

 In 1938, he created the character The Toff with the first novel Introducing the Toff.
 The Toff series would continue for 59 novels from 1938 to 1978.
 The Toff, The Honourable Richard Rollison, is an aristocrat and an amateur sleuth. ("Toff" is a British slang expression for an aristocrat.)

 During World War II, he created the character of Dr. Stanislaus Alexander Palfrey, a British secret service agent, who forms Z5, a secret underground group that owes its allegiance to the Allies.
 The first novel of the Dr. Palfrey 34-book series was Traitor's Doom, published in 1942 by John Long Ltd., while the last was The Whirlwind in 1979.